jeff-pal/easy-react-lib/README.md

 }
 ```

-If you want to provide a single NodeJS command-line script with the same name as its file, you could just set a string instead of an object where the string would be the local file path.
+If you want to provide a single NodeJS command-line script with the same name as the project (name in package.json), you could just set a string instead of an object where the string would be the local file path.

 > Do not existing system or package command names!

+Possible causes:

+- if testing locally, package may not be linked (run `npm link`)

 ### References